About the Authors

 J. David Powell is Professor Emeritus of Aeronautics and Astronautics and Mechanical Engineering at Stanford University where he served as Vice Chairman of the Aero/Astro department.
 Prof. Powell's research has focused on digital control, automotive engine control, and more recently on the use of GPS for air and ground vehicles.
 In addition, he has been a consultant to the automotive industry, heavy equipment manufacturers, and aerospace companies on a wide range of control problems.
 He is a fellow of the AIAA and ASME.
 Stanford >

 Michael Workman was the Vice President of Development Server/Subsystem Products for IBM's Storage Products Company during the early development of disk drives.
 He was responsible for the worldwide development, launch, and support of hard disk drives for Server Product Families as well as the development of Desktop and Mobile Product Families.
-He is currently the CEO of Pillar Data Systems.
+He then became the CEO of Pillar Data Systems, which is now part of Oracle Corporation.

 CA, where David hikes regularly.
 The inspiration for half our name.